 The CFA does not have the power to invest assets in the Firefighters' pension scheme as would normally be the case with a pension fund.
-If the fund has insufficient money to meet all of its pension liabilities, the Secretary of State will make up the shortfall; if the fund is in surplus, the Secretary of State will take the excess to cover any shortfall in the funds of other Authorities.
+If the fund has insufficient money to meet all of its pension liabilities, the Secretary of State will make up the shortfall; if the time and the expected return on scheme assets fund is in surplus, the Secretary of State will take the excess to cover any shortfall in the funds of other Authorities.